stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 There are some mitigating factors there, though:

-* The size of the 304 response is a few hundred bytes, which is typically minuscule to your actual bundle size (generally some tens-to-hundreds of kilobytes).
+* The size of the 304 response is a few hundred bytes, which is typically minuscule compared to your actual bundle size (generally some tens-to-hundreds of kilobytes).
 * If you're delivering a static file where you have a good understanding of the change rate (do we deploy new code every day, week, month, etc?), then you can set up `Cache-Control` headers to meet the needs of your specific case.

 Understanding how we can deploy these files with a static name and consistent cache busting is really good, but in itself, it's not enough to give us the independence for teams that we're looking for.
 For that, teams need to be able to deploy their applications independently, without the need to notify other teams of a change, or to step on the toes of other teams by deploying through the same deployment pipeline.